Go to the Nature Institute’s home page

 What has perhaps excited the general public most is this application of epigenetic studies to human beings.
 Take, for example, the frequently cited Dutch Hunger Winter during the winter and spring of 1944-45.
 The much-studied effects of this famine were found to extend, not only to the children of women who were pregnant during the months of hunger, but also to their grandchildren.

 Such findings seemed to suggest that our environments and our responses to those environments can play a major, heritable role in shaping our lives.
-This encouraged in many the hopeful thought, “Maybe we are not really just gene-driven machines” — a thought that is surely is true enough, but also rather strange.
+This encouraged in many the hopeful thought, “Maybe we are not really just gene-driven machines” — a thought that surely is true enough, but also rather strange.
 I will try to explain.

 Those early discoveries in epigenetics — especially when treated more expansively and brought more up-to-date (Chapter 14, ”How Our Genes Come to Expression”) — are truly profound and far-reaching in their implications.
 But they are profound only in the way everything about the character of organic life we have been discussing in the preceding chapters is profound.